jondscott21/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+forEach doesn't return anything while map does. map also calls a function on every element in the array

 2. What is the difference between a function and a method?

+method is a function that is a property of an object

 3. What is closure?

+closure is a function inside of another function that is invoked in the outer function to allow access to the internal function

 4. Describe the four rules of the 'this' keyword.

+global binding when this is not attached to anyting. implicit binding when this is bound with dot notation such as this.thing explicit binding when we use .call or .apply for example and invoke the properties of this new binding where we create an instance of a constructor

 5. Why do we need super() in an extended class?

+so we can access and call functions on a parent object

 ## Project Set up